Microflow/FC/Flying-Flat.md

 Jake Shimabukro
 Shovel Guitar

-What are the financial benefits of playing music?
+777 What are the financial benefits of playing music?

-Pro musicians
+888 Pro musicians

-Playing on the street will met you meet many friends.
+999 Playing on the street will met you meet many friends.

-Is busking illegal?
+AAA Is busking illegal?

-Teach beginners
+BBB Teach beginners

-Showing a little harmonica skill may help you enter a university, or competitive job interview.
+CCC Showing a little harmonica skill may help you enter a university, or competitive job interview.

-Maybe.
+DDD Maybe.

-But
+EEE But